ESG at portfolio level

 Every credit decision goes through the Credit Committee at the end of the decision-making process.
 Every new business is presented to the committee and then either approved or rejected.
 In principle, an ESG scoring of 5 or 6 leads to exclusion from lending, unless risk-minimising factors are presented and the transaction is expressly accepted by members of the Credit Committee with voting rights.

-For detailed information on ESG in the credit process click here
+For detailed information on ESG in the credit & investment process click here

 ESG is an integral part of our business processes.
 The respective ESG potentials are continuously analysed for each of the market areas.
 Find best practices for our sustainability-promoting lending here.